arista-netdevops-community/cvaas-migration/README.md

 1. Generate service account token on CVaaS ([steps](#how-to-generate-service-accounts))

-The token should be copied and saved to a file that can later be referred to, in this example it's in `/tokens/cvaas.tok`.
+> NOTE The token should be copied and saved to a file that can later be referred to, in this example it's in `/tokens/cvaas.tok`.

 2. Generate service account token on CV on-prem ([steps](#how-to-generate-service-accounts)), save it to a file (e.g.: `/tokens/go178.tok`)